-Beginning in 2015, The Honor Society of Phi Kappa Phi will award two Dissertation Fellowships of $10,000 each to active members who are doctoral candidates and are completing dissertations.
+The Honor Society of Phi Kappa Phi will now award ten Dissertation Fellowships of $10,000 each to active members who are doctoral candidates and are completing dissertations.
 Phi Kappa Phi is proud to present the 2016 Phi Kappa Phi Dissertation Fellowship recipients:

 The fellowship supports students in the dissertation writing stage of doctoral study.
 Awards are for 12 months of dissertation writing.
 All pre-dissertation requirements should be met by the application deadline, including approval of the dissertation proposal.

 Monica S. Aswani